sar-cheng/lichess-games-analysis/README.md

 # lichess-games-analysis

-still need to refactor code o-o
+A project for learning some processes in data science and building data visualisations to provide insight!
+The lichess dataset was selected because I like chess.

-notes (for Kemp)
+Notes (for Kemp)

 **Endgame insights** - seems hard